 Meet-cutes have now become virtual.
-If you wish to impress someone you like, you’ll have to go now through their smart phone to grab their attention.
+If you wish to impress someone you like, you’ll have to go now through their smartphone to grab their attention.

 With so many options available on apps like Tinder, it only takes a person a few seconds to decide if a person is “meet-worthy”.

 And, every person who signs up markets themselves in a unique way in the hopes of getting right swiped.
-An experience Tinder user I spoke to said that right combination of profile bio and picture can get you as much as two matches per day.
+An experience Tinder user I spoke to said that the right combination of profile bio and picture can get you as many as two matches per day.
 He says that if you’re not getting any matches within two days, you’ll have to change your bio and picture.

-There are hundreds of articles to help you write a cool bio, and numerous apps that use A.I. to analyze your picture and help you decide whether it is right for your tinder bio.
+There are hundreds of articles to help you write a cool bio and numerous apps that use A.I. to analyze your picture and help you decide whether it is right for your tinder bio.